 Email Magic Links

-Fusion provides a fully included and managed SMS service with global coverage.
-No further configuration or need to subscribe with a third-party service provider is required - meaning that there is nothing additional to configure or setup to start using Fusion's supported SMS-based Multi-Factor Authentication methods.
+Fusion provides a fully included and managed SMS and Voice Call service with global coverage.
+No further configuration or need to subscribe with a third-party service provider is required - meaning that there is nothing additional to configure or setup to start using Fusion's supported phone-based Multi-Factor Authentication methods.

 See Customizing SMS Templates for more information on how to use your own branding and customize the way in which SMS messages are sent.